Table of Contents

 3. Misaligned Teeth

-Misaligned teeth or any sort of overlapping provide hard–to–reach crevices where tooth decay can grow undisturbed.
-Having a good oral hygiene routine would not be enough to keep the corrosion at bay, but there is a solution.
+Misaligned teeth or any overlapping provide hard–to–reach crevices where tooth decay can grow undisturbed.
+A good oral hygiene routine would not be enough to keep the corrosion at bay, but there is a solution.

 Speak to your dentist about a dental sealant.
 That will prevent the bacteria/acid film from forming around your teeth.